m-rzeszotarski/m-rzeszotarski/README.md

 🔍 **Exploring the Database Realm:** My next conquest is to conquer the vast lands of databases, with SQL as my trusty sword.
 I'm ready to tame the data dragons and unlock the secrets they hold.

 ## The Biotechnologist Turned Coder:
-🧪 **From Petri Dishes to Pixels:** As a biotechnologist, I've always enjoyed the thrill of problem-solving in the lab.
+🧪 **From Bioreactors to Pixels:** As a biotechnologist, I've always enjoyed the thrill of problem-solving in the lab.
 Now, I've decided to trade in my lab coat for a coding cape.
 Programming has become my new laboratory, and bugs are the mysterious organisms I'm determined to understand.

 ## Why Programming?
 Because...
 🤖 **Finding Solutions in Code:** There's something oddly satisfying about troubleshooting errors and making things work.
 It's like solving puzzles, but the pieces are lines of code, and the picture is a functional program.
 Who knew debugging could be so entertaining?